This is the Only Guatemala Itinerary You’ll Need

 Xela is pretty safe by Guatemalan standards.
 I wouldn’t advise walking anywhere alone after around 10pm.
 Taxis are safe to hail on the street.
 Use your common sense and don’t flash around valuables and take care if you are on any of the trails around the city.
 I did hear about a couple of muggings while I were there, but nobody was hurt.

-2-7 days – depending on how much chill you want and how many villages you want to visit!
+2-7 days – depending on how much chill you want and how many of Lake Atitlan’s villages you want to visit!

 If you haven’t trekked to Lake Atitlan, you’re going to want to find another way to get there.
 It’s easy to reach Lake Atitlan from Xela by chicken bus – and here’s your chance to see something that makes Guatemala famous!
 You’ll need to take 2, maybe 3 buses to reach Panajachel from Xela.
 There is also a direct bus to San Pedro, but I’ve heard that the road it takes is quite dangerous (it also leaves very early, and I slept in when I was travelling to Lake Atitlan from Xela).